ncbi/rapt/vm_image/README.md

 $ launch_image.py <instance name>
 ```

 provided you have installed the _libcloud_ python package.
+The script will always launch the latest version of the image.
 We recommend using a virtual environment.
 To access the image:

 ```
 $ gcloud compute ssh rapt@<instance name> --ssh-flag="-L localhost:8888:localhost:8888"